-Instant pot potato soup is easy, comforting and nutritious.
-Made with the humble russet potato, this thick and chunky vegetarian soup has readily available ingredients like carrots, onions and garlic.
+Gluten free potato soup made in the instant pot is easy, comforting and nutritious.
+Made with the humble russet potato, the soup has readily available ingredients like carrots, onions and garlic.
 Dashes of butter and cream add a lovely texture and richness to it!

-If soup is what’s keeping you going in these difficult times, do check out my other soup recipes.
+If soup is what's keeping you going, do check out my other soup recipes.
 They are all made using an instant pot and are customizable.
 Add or delete ingredients according to what you have at hand.
 That is the beauty of soup after all.
-You don’t have to stick to the ingredient list 100% of the time.
-Throw in what you have and you’ll still end up with something quite tasty:)
+You don't have to stick to the ingredient list 100% of the time.
+Throw in what you have and you'll still end up with something quite tasty:)

 Why this potato soup recipe works

-- Uses common pantry and freezer ingredients – we’ve all stocked up on things like flour, potatoes, onions, garlic, butter and broth, right?
+- Uses common pantry and freezer ingredients - we've all stocked up on things like cornflour, potatoes, onions, garlic, butter and broth, right?

 - Easy to make - making this instant pot potato soup is a simple matter of adding the ingredients to the pot and pressing a few buttons.
 No culinary expertise required.